hyphal-domenico/ewallace.github.io/manual/_posts/2023-09-08-meetings-overview.md

 Please schedule other responsibilities to avoid lab meetings where possible.
 Lab meetings are a mutually respectful and supportive environment.

+The goal of lab meeting is for everyone in the room, including the presenter(s), to learn things that are useful to their work.

-Lab meetings can take various formats:
+Lab meetings can include various formats:

 * Research update - led by a single lab member, is most common
 * One-slide meeting -  everyone presents one slide on their recent work
+* Standup style - everyone updates with one thing they have done or learned recently, one goal for the next week, one thing they need help on, in at most 5 minutes each.
+See [manual page on standup](/manual/standup)
 * Guest presentation from someone outside the lab
 * Journal clubs - one or more lab members lead discussion of a relevant paper
-* Other - for example, a "welcome back" meeting, a "write some of the lab manual" meeting, a "state of the lab" annual-ish meeting
+* Other - for example, a "welcome back" meeting, a "write some of the lab manual" meeting, a "state of the lab" annual-ish meeting,

-Whatever the format, the goal of lab meeting is for everyone in the room, including the presenter, to learn things that are useful to their work.
+We are trying a new experiment in autumn 2023 of combining a round table somewhere between 1-slide and standup style, then a main presentation.

 Currently Edward is organising the lab meeting schedule.
 The lab meeting schedule is updated on the lab outlook calendar, and discussed every so often on slack or in-person at lab meetings.